narcisonunez/laravel-actionable-model/README.md

 $actionRecord->owner; // The model that performed the action
 $actionRecord->actionable; // The model that received the action
+$actionRecord->action; // Action that was performed. ex. like, kudos, celebrate, etc.
+$actionRecord->type; // An alias to action
 ```

 ## 💖 Support the development